QubitPi/react.dev/src/content/learn/start-a-new-react-project.md

 ### Creating a Production Build {/*creating-a-production-build*/}

-We will use `npm run build` to create a `build` directory with a production build of our app.
+We will use `yarn build` to create a `build` directory with a production build of our app.
 Inside the `build/static` directory will be our JavaScript and CSS files.
 Each filename inside of `build/static` will contain a unique hash of the file contents.
 This hash in the file name enables long term caching techniques, which allows us to use [aggressive caching techniques](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#invalidating_and_updating_cached_responses) to avoid the browser re-downloading our assets if the file contents haven't changed.
 If the contents of a file changes in a subsequent build, the filename hash that is generated will be different.

 ```javascript
 "use strict";